Quantex Microsystems

 Quantex Microsystems was a direct-PC manufacturer based in Somerset, New Jersey, founded in 1984.
 Although it never matched the sales volumes of the largest PC retailers, their products met wide acceptance by customers.

-It filed for Chapter 11 bankruptcy protection on August 17, 2000, when its key supplier, Fountain Technologies, who also supplied computers for the Pionex, Inteva, and CyberMax brands, filed for Chapter 11 bankruptcy protection.
+In August 2000, it filed for Chapter 11 bankruptcy protection when its key supplier, Fountain Technologies, who also supplied computers for the Pionex, Inteva, and CyberMax brands, also filed for bankruptcy.

+Products

-Quantex computers were built to a high standard, and regularly won awards in many computer publications.
-Even up to the point that they filed for Chapter 11, the awards were still being dealt out.
-The attraction for many was that Quantex combined high build quality, great technical support (before the financial trouble), brand-name components and above all lower cost than most rivals.
+Quantex computers were built to a high standard, and regularly won awards in many computer publications until the company's bankruptcy.
+The company was known for its high build quality, great technical support and brand-name components, at a lower cost than most rivals.

+European operations

-Quantex's European operations were taken care of in the Stevenage, UK.
-The UK operation continued for several months after the US company declared bankruptcy, and were easily contactable during that period.
-The inevitable happened, though, and Quantex UK slipped away.
-In 2001, a company called Quantex Computers UK Ltd. started to advertise in UK computer magazines, based at the same location as the UK office of the original Quantex Microsystems but denying any links to the old company.
-They disappeared after only a few months, and their website was maintained for a year or so after that by a third party.
+Quantex's European operations were based in Stevenage, UK.
+The UK operation continued operating normally for several months after the US company declared bankruptcy.
+In 2001, after its eventual closure, a company called Quantex Computers UK Ltd. started to advertise in UK computer magazines, operating for a further few months from the same location as the UK office of the original Quantex Microsystems, but denying any links to the old company.